Sometimes effective programming isn’t reinventing the wheel but finding new ways to engage your community with new resources.

 Ellens shared how Connecting Communities grant funds helped launch the new resource.

 “The Connecting Communities dollars helped buy the fridge magnet, which has been instrumental in getting the website out and driving interest in the directory,” she said.
-“The directory helps showcase our county’s farmers, and the adults were really excited the kitchen conversions magnet, so we know they’ll put it on their fridge and see our directory every day.”
+“The directory helps showcase our county’s farmers, and the adults were really excited about the kitchen conversions magnet, so we know they’ll put it on their fridge and see our directory every day.”

 The 2024 Connecting Communities Grant program awarded 54 county Farm Bureaus $1,000 grants to meet the consumers where they are.
 Looking to hold a similar event with your county Farm Bureau?
 Contact Barry County Farm Bureau for more information.